 What food is Hawaii known for?

-They say you have not truly enjoyed everything that Hawaii has to offer if you have not tasted any of its local dishes.
+They say you have not truly enjoyed everything that Hawaii offers if you have not tasted any of its local dishes.

 One of the staple foods in the Aloha State is what they regard as Poi.
 It is a thick paste derived from cooking taro roots.